JOURNAL OF GENTRY GENEALOGY

 (The dates of birth and death of the children of John and Hannah are taken from the records of Alfred T. Cox, a great-grandson of Ephraim Gentry<1>.)

 In the settlement of John's estate, Hannah and a William Newman were named as co-administrators of the estate.
 Herbert Gentry<2>, reading through the probate papers, concluded that William Newman (born about 1777 in North Carolina according to the 1850 census) was probably a brother of Hannah.
 Richard and John Cox, witnesses to the will along with William Newman were probably brothers of Hannah's first husband.
-The fact that Samuel Gentry named a son Alfred Cox Gentry, and Ephraim had a grandson named Alfred Cox suggests the possibility that Hannah's first husband may have been named Albert.
+The fact that Samuel Gentry named a son Alfred Cox Gentry, and Ephraim had a grandson named Alfred Cox suggests the possibility that Hannah's first husband may have been named Alfred.

 John Gentry's Children